Universal-Basic-Compute/kinos10/README.md

 - `PORT`: Port to run the API server (default: 5000)
 - `WEBSITE_URL`: URL of the website for health checks

-## Project Structure
+## kin Structure

-The API organizes projects in a customer-centric hierarchy:
+The API organizes kins in a blueprint-centric hierarchy:
 ```
-/customers/
+/blueprints/
-  /[CUSTOMER_NAME]/
+  /[blueprint_NAME]/
-    /template/          # Template for new projects
+    /template/          # Template for new kins
-    /projects/
+    /kins/
-      /[PROJECT_ID]/    # Individual projects
+      /[kin_ID]/    # Individual kins
 ```

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This kin is licensed under the MIT License - see the LICENSE file for details.